Rduous/Colmar/README.md

 ### Color palette
 I let the images of this site drive the color palette.
 Four "types" of colors seem to predominate: web-y blues, yellow ochres, warm greys, and warm browns.
 I focused on the first three families.
 I went with a dark, high-impact navy blue for header, footer, and important features like buttons, with a poppier blue for hover actions.
 I used a mustard/ochre for select features like logo and main header.
 I kept the backgrounds simple with alternating grey and light tones.

+In order to accommodate the dark blue header, I edited the SVG logos to fill white instead of black.

 I intended the colors to be impactful (but not distracting) and just the slightest bit informal.

 ### Fonts